kaonone/sparta/README.md

 When a distribution request is received by PToken we check if it's time to actually create new distribution.
 If it's not, we just add distribution amount to the accumulator.
 When time comes (and this condition is also checked by transfers, mints and burns), actual distribution is created using accumulated amount of PTK and total supply of qualified PTK.

+## Defi module distributions
+Defi module transfers funds to some underlying protocol, Compound in current version.
+Exchange rate of DAI to Compound DAI is icreased over time.
+So while amount of Compound DAI stays same, amount of underlying DAI available is continiously increased.
+During distributions Defi module calculates this additional ammount, so that PTK holders can widhraw their share at any time.
+### Distribution mechanics
+Defi module is configured to create distributions once a day.
+It stores time of next distribution and when time comes, any change of PTK balance or withdraw request will trigger a new distribution.
+With this distribution event Defi module stores how many additional DAI it can distribute, current balances of DAI and PTK.
+When one decides to withdraw (claim) his share of this additional DAI, Defi module iterates through all unclaimed distributions and calculates user's share of that distribution accroding to user's PTK balance and total amount of PTK at that time.